Wish You Were Gay

-"Wish You Were Gay" is a song by American singer-songwriter Billie Eilish and the fourth single from her debut studio album, When We All Fall Asleep, Where Do We Go?
+"Wish You Were Gay" (stylised in all lowercase) is a song by American singer-songwriter Billie Eilish and the fourth single from her debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019).
 It was released on March 4, 2019, through Darkroom and Interscope Records.
 Eilish wrote "Wish You Were Gay" with its producer, her brother Finneas O'Connell, when she was 14 years old.
-A classic pop track, it incorporates an acoustic guitar, a sound of cracking knuckles as percussion, canned laughter, and an applause from an audience.
-In the song, she seeks a reason for why a male love interest does not like her back; she hopes that he may be attracted only to men.
+A classic pop song, it incorporates an acoustic guitar, a sound of cracking knuckles as percussion, canned laughter, and applause from an audience.
+In the lyrics, she seeks a reason for why a male love interest does not like her back; she hopes that he may be attracted only to men.

 Music critics had mixed opinions about its themes.
 Some liked its relatability and honesty, and others deemed it insensitive.
 It received backlash from some of Eilish's fans, who interpreted the title and lyrics as an act of queerbaiting.
 In response, she stated the lyrics were not intended to be offensive to the queer community.
-About the production, some critics appreciated what they deemed an unconventional yet catchy tune, while some thought that "Wish You Were Gay" took an unsuccessful risk sonically.
+About the production, some critics appreciated what they deemed an unconventional yet catchy composition, while some thought that "Wish You Were Gay" took an unsuccessful risk sonically.

 The song's commercial performance helped to propel Eilish to mainstream fame.
 It peaked at number 31 on the US Billboard Hot 100, and it reached the top 5 of singles charts in Australia, Latvia, Lithuania, and New Zealand.
-It has received several certifications, including a platinum one from the Recording Industry Association of America (RIAA).
+Among its many certifications are a platinum one from the Recording Industry Association of America and a triple-platinum one from the Australian Recording Industry Association.
 Throughout 2019, Eilish performed "Wish You Were Gay" in two concerts and three music festivals.
 She embarked on two world tours in support of When We All Fall Asleep, Where Do We Go?—one in 2019 and another in 2020—the set lists for which featured the song.